OlineRanum/olineranum.github.io/_pages/SignLanguageProcessing.md

 ## Sign Language Processing
-Sign language processing (SLP) is a dynamic research area concerned with the automatic recognition, translation and production of sign languages (SL).
+Sign language processing (SLP) is a dynamic research area concerned with the automatic recognition, translation and production of sign languages.
 This interdisciplinary field focuses on the development of interpretation technologies for d/Deaf and hearing communities, fostering better communication and promoting inclusivity.
 SLP encompasses a broad range of domains such as linguistics, natural language processing, computer vision, machine learning, animation technology, and human-computer interaction (HCI).